DanEngelbrecht/sogo/README.md

 ## Building

-Building is just the tests right now, not actuall application.
+Building is just the tests right now, no actual application.

 ### Windows